metis-os/ly/sub/configator/readme.md

 };
 ```

-Don't forget to put the right numbers in the lenght variables
+Don't forget to put the right numbers in the length variables
 ```
 uint16_t map_len[] = {0, 2};
 uint16_t sections_len = 1;